FernandoGalende/phone-react-app/README.md

 ### Prerequisites

 You need to run npm i located in the root directory to install dependencies.
+You need to run previously the backend side.

 ## Running the tests